seifalmotaz/cruky_archived/README.md

 1. Install Dart from [Dart.dev](https://dart.dev/)

-2. Install the Cruky package with pubspec and GitHub for now
+2. Install the Cruky package with [pub.dev](https://pub.dev/packages/cruky)

+3. You must enable cruky with `dart pub global activate cruky`

-3. Create dart project with  `dart create nameOfProject`
+4. Create dart project with  `dart create nameOfProject`

-4. open the project with your favorite IDE like  `vscode`
+5. open the project with your favorite IDE like  `vscode`

-5. And let's get started
+6. And let's get started

 First we must add a `library` name for the file to import all routes in it and it must be unique to import the package in the file